 A <set> element must have an encodingType attribute to specify the wire format of its values.
 Two formats of encodingType are recognized :

-In-line style: the value of encodingType is its primitive data type.
+In-line style: the value of encodingType is its primitive datatype.

 Reference style: the value of encodingType is the name of a <type> element that specifies the wire format.